Tim-Mclennan/EconoChart/README.md

 - Deploying the server on Fly.io.
 - Using Vite for a faster and leaner development experience.
 - Implementing responsive design with Material-UI and CSS Grid.
+- Using a Machine Learning method from the Regression library

 ## Technologies Used